-Here, we look into nine common myths about tuition for you and share why many of these cannot be accepted at face value.
+Here, we look into eight common myths about tuition for you and share why many of these cannot be accepted at face value.

 Tuition is for those who get poor/average results in school.